200,000 homes 'at flooding risk'

 Its budget was cut by 6% in the Spending Review, he said, but he maintained that this was much smaller than the cuts made to some other departments.

-"We protected flood spending out of all proportion... showing that it is of real importance to the government," Mr Benyon told BBC News.'Not optimistic'
+"We protected flood spending out of all proportion... showing that it is of real importance to the government," Mr Benyon told BBC News.

 The PAC report said that with people being asked to pay more towards flood protection in their area and take on more of the risk, the Environment Agency needed to involve communities better in decisions on flood protection.